For adults whose liver cancer (hepatocellular carcinoma) has spread or grown after treatment with sorafenib

 - are pregnant or plan to become pregnant.
 OPDIVO and YERVOY can harm your unborn baby.

 - are breastfeeding or plan to breastfeed.
 It is not known if OPDIVO or YERVOY passes into your breast milk.
-Do not breastfeed during treatment with OPDIVO or YERVOY and for
+Do not breastfeed during treatment and for

-5 monthsafter the last dose of OPDIVO or YERVOY.
+5 monthsafter your last dose of OPDIVO or YERVOY.

 Females who are able to become pregnant: